 - Believing in natural ways of treating a disease

-But until today, many individuals who are against measles vaccination base their arguments on the findings of this fraudulent study.
+But until now, many who are against measles vaccination base their arguments on the findings of this fraudulent study.

 How about thimerosal and autism?

-Since the 1980s, the number of children who have been diagnosed with autism is increasing.
-And since this time more children are vaccinated.
-If we look at this trend then we might conclude that more vaccination equals more autism.
+Since the 1980s, the number of children diagnosed with autism is trending up.
+And since then, the rate of vaccinated individuals is going up as well.
+If we look at this trend, we might conclude that there is a link between the number of people who receive the vaccination and the individuals who have autism.

 However, to date, no national or international study could show any association between vaccinations and autism.

-Why are we noticing an increase in number of children diagnosed with autism?
+Why are we noticing an increase in the number of children diagnosed with autism?

-The reason for this change is probably related to altered diagnostic criteria and also higher level of awareness in the public and among professionals.
+The reason for this change is probably related to altered diagnostic criteria and also a higher level of awareness in the public.

 What about mercury in the vaccines?

-There are two different available forms of mercury; methyl-mercury versus ethyl-mercury.
+Two different available forms of mercury exist methyl-mercury and ethyl-mercury.
 Thimerosal is a preservative and contains a low dosage of ethyl-mercury (approximately 25 micrograms of mercury per 0.5 mL dose).

-The chance of having mercury toxicity is very low if blood and urine concentration is under 100 mcg/L.
+The probability of mercury toxicity is very low if blood and urine concentration is under 100 mcg/L.

 Despite the lack of studies linking Thimerosal to autism, this preservative was removed from most of the vaccines.

-In summary, I have to say that there is not enough reliable data linking vaccines to any autism or developmental diseases.
-Based on current high quality data, there are no scientific reasons not to vaccinate a child.
+In essence, we’ve insufficient data that link vaccines to autism or developmental diseases.
+Based on current evidence, there are no scientific reasons not to vaccinate a child.

-Go to comments and tell me what you think.
+Go to the comments and tell me what you think.